Buck Barrow: Death

 When word of Buck's dire condition reached Texas, Dallas County Sheriff R.A.
 "Smoot" Schmid wrote a letter of introduction to the local authorities for Buck and Clyde's mother, Cumie, and a deputy sheriff provided money to help cover her expenses in the 36-hour drive to Iowa.
 She and her youngest son, L.C., arrived for Buck's last conscious days.
 As his pneumonia became more serious, he became delirious and slipped into a coma, from which he did not wake.
 He died at 2 pm on Saturday, July 29, 1933.

 Henry and Cumie Barrow delayed buying a gravestone for Buck.
 They were sure Clyde would follow him into death any day, and whether for practical or loving reasons or a mixture of both, they decided to wait for Clyde.
 Clyde liked the idea and suggested the epitaph for the shared tombstone: "Gone But Not Forgotten."

 Buck's year of birth is incorrect on the tombstone.
 His mother gave the stonecutters their sister Nell's birth year for him by accident.
 Cumie recorded the birth dates of all her children in the family Bible, and Buck's birth year was written as 1903.

+Barrow is buried at Western Heights Cemetery in Dallas, Texas, along side Clyde.